-- 1. Application for admission to the university as a transfer student (a maximum of 70 hours will be accepted from a community college); - 2.
+- 1. Application for admission to the university as a transfer student (a maximum of 90 transfer hours may be accepted); - 2.
 Application for admission to the Division of Nursing; - 3.
 Copy of active unencumbered license as a registered nurse;

 Continued Enrollment: Students must be in good standing within the nursing program to continue with nursing coursework.
 To participate in nursing practicum, students must provide a copy of current RN license, yearly TB skin test or chest x-ray results, current CPR certification, proof of an approved criminal background check, and proof of required immunity/immunizations.
 All courses for the major and must be completed with a grade of C or better.
 Any required nursing course for which a grade of C- or lower is received must be repeated.
 Required nursing courses may be repeated only one time.
 Students may only repeat a maximum of two required nursing courses to remain in the program.
 Students must successfully complete HIPAA training prior to participating in any clinical courses.